 Accountability can be the best motivation.
 If you know other walkers in your area, look for a walking buddy and set a time to meet for your morning walk.
 When you feel the urge to sleep in, you’ll remember that your buddy will be waiting for you.

 If you’re more of a group exerciser, try signing up for a fitness class.
-Even if there’s no penalty for not going, the act of signing up can give you extra motivation to follow through on your commitment.
-If you can find a friend to go with you, you’ll be even more determined to wake up and move because you won’t want your friend to show up all alone.
+The act of signing up can give you extra motivation to follow through on your commitment.
+Some classes have a small penalty if you don’t actually attend, which can motivate you to follow through.
+If you can find a friend to go with you (or make friends in the class), you’ll be even more determined to wake up and move as you won’t want your friend to show up all alone.

-It’s often enough to just keep a walking log with entries for each day you plan on walking.
-The very act of writing down whether you followed through can push you not to skip a day’s walk.
+It’s often enough to track your steps on Pacer or keep a walking log with entries for each day you plan on walking.
+The very act of writing down whether you followed through with your walking goal can push you not to skip a day’s walk.
+You can use Pacer’s GPS walk tracking feature to log your morning walks to see how you’re doing day by day as well.